+First of a three-quarter sequence, offered in fall and winter quarters.
 Physical principles of motion, equilibrium, dynamics, gravity, work energy, momentum, and fluids.
 Recommended for students in medicine, dentistry, pharmacy, physical therapy, forestry and the life sciences.
-Part of a three-quarter sequence offered each year beginning fall and winter quarters.
-Concurrent enrollment in PHYS 091 required.
+Concurrent enrollment in PHYS 091 and PHYS& 124 required.
 Prerequisite: A grade of "C" or better in MATH 103 or equivalent or concurrent enrollment in MATH 111.
-[NS, SE]